Quick start guide

 9. Add unit tests

-CLion supports Google Test, Boost.Test, and Catch(2) test frameworks with the built-in test runner and dedicated Run/Debug configurations.
+CLion supports Google Test, Boost.Test, Catch(2), and Doctest testing frameworks with the built-in test runner and dedicated Run/Debug configurations.
 For CMake targets linked with gtest or gmock, CLion creates Google Test configurations automatically.

 Running tests is similar to running a regular executable: CLion passes the specified test classes or methods to the test runner.
 Test runner shows the progress bar, output stream, and tree view of the running tests, and indicates their status and duration: